RonasIT/swift-networking/README.md

 Notes:
 - By default you should use `Endpoint` protocol.
-But if you need to use upload requests like in example above, use `UploadEndpoint`, which has additional `imageBodyParts` variable.
+But if you need to use upload requests like in example above, use `UploadEndpoint`, which has additional `imageBodyParts` property.
 - Each endpoint provides `requiresAuthorization` variable.
 If you are using `TokenRequestAdapter` (see [request adapting](#request-adapting) for more), access token will be attached only for requests with authorized endpoints.
 - You can also provide custom errors for endpoints using `GeneralErrorHandler`, see [error handling](#error-handling) for more.

 ### Reachability

-`Networking` has built-in `ReachabilityService` to observe internet connection.
+`Networking` has built-in `ReachabilityService` to observe internet connection status.

 #### Usage